PrestaShop/docs/src/content/1.7/modules/concepts/controllers/admin-controllers/override-decorate-controller.md

 {{% notice tip %}}
-if you have trouble writing the right service configuration for your decoration, you can use Symfony debugger to dump the routes with `php bin/console debug:container`.
+If you have trouble writing the right service configuration for your decoration, you can use Symfony debugger to dump the routes with `php bin/console debug:container`.
 It can also be helpful to find the service ID of the controller.
 {{% /notice %}}

 [hooks]: {{< ref "/1.7/modules/concepts/hooks" >}}